 THE DRAGON TAROT

 WITH DRAGON TAROT I dithered a bit over whether it belonged in the Library or Games Room, which I've solved by putting it in both, because it kind of belongs equally in both.
 The cover links to the Tarot package's own website which I set up as a little bonus for those who have one.
 It goes into the origins and background of both this particular pack and Tarot in general in greater detail than there was room for in the accompanying book, most of which is necessarily taken up with interpretations of the cards.
-A new edition of the pack is due out in February 2018.
+A new edition of the pack came out in February 2018.